Steen Bostrup

-Steen Bostrup (January 24, 1939 in Horsens - September 6, 2006 in Copenhagen) was a Danish newscaster and journalist on TV Avisen for the Danish Broadcasting Corporation from 1964 to 2001.
+Steen Bostrup (24 January 1939 in Horsens – 6 September 2006 in Copenhagen) was a Danish newscaster and journalist on TV Avisen for the Danish Broadcasting Corporation from 1964 to 2001.

 Biography

-Steen Bostrup was born in January 24, 1939 in Horsens.
+Steen Bostrup was born on 24 January 1939 in Horsens.
 He started his career as a journalist at Horsens Folkeblad in 1959, and soon after, he joined a local newspaper.
 In 1964, Bostrup got his first job at Danmarks Radio as a freelancer journalist.
 In 1996, he received a DR's Sprogpris award.
 He also was appointed a Knight of the Order of the Dannebrog in 1999.
-He died of a cardiac arrest on September 6, 2006.
+He died of a cardiac arrest on 6 September 2006.